 Write clear and concise structured code to make code as understandable as possible.
 Restrict the use of goto, continue, break and longjmp to encourage more structured programming.

-.

 6.32 Passing parameters and return values [CSJ]

 6.32.1 Applicability to language